WATCH: Kyle Rittenhouse trial

-KENOSHA, WISCONSIN - NOVEMBER 04: Kyle Rittenhouse, right, puts a pen in his pocket and looks to the gallery as his attorney Natalie Wisco moves him toward the door during a break in the trial at the Kenosha County Courthouse on November 4, 2021 in Kenosha, Wisconsin.
+KENOSHA, WISCONSIN - NOVEMBER 10: Kyle Rittenhouse, left, looks over to his attorneys Corey Chirafisi, center, and Mark Richards after getting off the witness stand during his trial at the Kenosha County Courthouse on November 10, 2021 in Kenosha, Wisconsin.
 Rittenhouse is accused of shooting three demonstrators, killing two of them, during a night of unrest that erupted in Kenosha after a police officer shot Jacob Blake seven times in the back while being arrested in August 2020.
 Rittenhouse, from Antioch, Illinois, was 17 at the time of the shooting and armed with an assault rifle.
 He faces counts of felony homicide and felony attempted homicide.
 (Photo by Sean Krajacic-Pool/Getty Images)

 For more than 90 years, WTMJ-AM has been "Wisconsin's Radio Station".